PeterSommerlad/CPPCourseAdvanced/exercises/exercise05/README.md

 ## A vector with backward indexing using negative indices

-The goal is to a) get familiar with the standard library's container interface and b) to exercise writing a template class.
+The goal is to a) get familiar with the standard library's container interface and b) to exercise writing a class template.

 Many scripting languages allow dynamic arrays to be indexed with negative indices where `a[-1] ` denotes the last element in the array`a[size-1] `  and `a[-size] ` the first element `a[0] `.

-Create a template class dynArray<T> that uses a std::vector<T> as a member (not as a super class) for its implementation.
+Create a class template dynArray<T> that uses a std::vector<T> as a member (not as a super class) for its implementation.
 Implement the indexing member functions similar to std::vector for dynArray in a way that negative indices are allowed and every index access is actually bounds checked (use std::vector's facility for that).

 *  Provide constructors for the following initializations, as it would be with std::vector (ignore allocator argument versions of std::vector) :
 ```